andychu/hatlog/README.md

 - How to get rid of the remaining Prolog warnings?
 I shut up one about discontiguous definitions, but I'm not sure if that is advisable.
 (The original `bin/hatlog` Python script swallowed the `stderr` of `swipl`!)
 - Can we get `examples/pathjoin.py` to work?
 It uses `*p` which may not be supported.
 - Can we infer more than one function at a time?
 Imports, etc.?
 - Can these programs be ported to a toy Python prolog engine?
 It would be help me understand what Prolog is doing.
   - http://code.activestate.com/recipes/303057/
   - http://openbookproject.net/py4fun/prolog/intro.html

+Questions:

+- Is it possible to generate error messages when a function fails to infer?
+  (e.g. `pathjoin.py`).
+- How does using Prolog compare to just writing a unification / type inference algorithm by hand in Python?  (or OCaml, etc.)

 [archived-post]: https://web.archive.org/web/20170216030548/http://code.alehander42.me/prolog_type_systems

+This is a small amount of code:

+    $ ./run.sh count
+    324 gen_prolog.py

+     86 prettyTypes.pl
+     84 pythonTypeSystem.pl
+    170 total

 # Original README